Brief Explanation

 The RefreshFailedEngineException

 is a critical Elasticsearch error that occurs when the refresh operation on an index fails.
-This operation is crucial for making recently indexed documents available for search.
+This is a specific type of engine exception where the operation is crucial for making recently indexed documents available for search.

 Impact